The Shop Spilled Over

 --AE (George Russell)

-Source: The Candle of Vision by AE (1918), a fascinating manual for visionaries.
-The passage was untitled; The Shop Spilled Over is merely my title of convenience.
+SOURCE: The Candle of Vision by AE (1918), a fascinating manual for visionaries.
+The passage was untitled; The Shop Spilled Over added as a mere search aid. --Chris Wayan

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books